MatheusAvellar/references-webcomponent/README.md

 ## TODO

-* Implemenet cute '↑' thing that Wikipedia does on references list;
 * If a user comes to the page with `#refXX` already set, perhaps take them to the reference?